RE & Collective Worship

 Parents have the right to withdraw their children from religious assemblies.
 Any parent wishing to exercise this right must make a request in writing to the Headteacher.

-View our RE curriculum here.
+View our RE Policy here.